 • OVERVIEW •

-‘I once met a mysterious guitarist from Mesopotamia, who would only teach in his local tuning…’
+‘I once met a mysterious musician from Mesopotamia, who would only play guitar in his local tuning…’

 • SOUNDS •

 The actual music of Baghdad spans a rich variety of sonic and social influences, both ancient and modern.
-Long renowned as a cultural and intellectual hub, the city was for many centuries the world’s largest in population (likely between around 800 and 1250).
-It has produced countless great masters over the years – including virtuosi of the oud (fretless lute), santur (hammered dulcimer) and joza (4-string fiddle).
+Long renowned as a cultural and intellectual hub, the city was for many centuries the world’s most populous (likely between around 800 and 1250 AD).
+It has produced countless musical masters over the years – including virtuosi of the oud (fretless lute), joza (4-string fiddle), and santur (hammered dulcimer: also see the North Indian santoor, which arrived to the Subcontinent via the mountains of Kashmir).

 - Trailer: On the Banks of the Tigris – documentary (2015):